utoni/nDPId/examples/README.md

 Prints prettyfied information about flow events.

+## py-flow-dash

+A realtime web based graph using Plotly/Dash.

 ## py-flow-multiprocess

 Simple Python Multiprocess example spawning two worker processes, one connecting to nDPIsrvd and one printing flow id's to STDOUT.